Whether it’s your first or fifth time in Thailand, this is going to be the best 3 days in Phuket itinerary you come across!

 After relaxing on the beach, head up to Karon View Point, one of the more popular viewpoints in Phuket.

-Located between Nai Harn and Kata Noi beaches, you can take in views of the Andaman Sea, Kata Noi, Kata Yai and Karon beaches from here.
+Located between Nai Harn and Kata Noi beaches, you can take in views of the Andaman Sea, Kata Noi, Kata Yai and Karon Beach from here.

 Featuring everything great about Phuket, this iconic vista shows off the island’s crystal blue sea, soft waves, white sand beaches and the luscious green hills.